Yes or Yes

 Yes or Yes (stylized as YES or YES) is the sixth extended play by the South Korean girl group Twice.
-It was released on November 5, 2018, by JYP Entertainment and distributed by Iriver.
+It was released on November 5, 2018, by JYP Entertainment.
 It contains seven tracks, including the lead single of the same name and the Korean version of "BDZ".
 Twice members Jeongyeon, Chaeyoung and Jihyo took part in writing lyrics for three songs on the EP.

-The album became a commercial success for the group, topping the Gaon Album Chart and becoming Twice's first Korean album to top Japan's Oricon Album Chart.
-It recorded over 300,000 copies sold, and with its release, Twice reached an accumulated number of over 3 million albums sold in South Korea.
+The album was a commercial success for the group, topping the Gaon Album Chart and becoming Twice's first Korean album to top Japan's Oricon Albums Chart.
+It recorded over 500,000 copies sold, and with its release, Twice reached an accumulated number of over 3 million albums sold in South Korea.
 A reissue, titled The Year of "Yes", was released on December 12, 2018.